 Registration and Cost

-Registration fee will be $75.00 before Saturday, February 15, 2014.
-Registration fee after this date will be $90.00.
+The registration fee is $90.00.
 Payment must be included at time of registration to reserve a seat.
 Fee includes lunch.

 Click to go to registration overview

 We strongly recommend that you check with your state regulatory agency to determine whether or not you are eligible for continuing education credit by participating in this educational event.